PyFPGA/pyfpga/README.md

 * From this repository: `pip3 install .`

 > The FPGA tool to be used in the backend must be well installed, have the
-> license configured and be available to run from the terminal.
+> license configured and be available to run from a terminal.